Holy well: Culture and representation

 Holy wells in different forms occur in such a wide variety of cultures, religious environments, and historical periods that it seems to be a universal human instinct to revere water sources.
 However, the fragmentary nature of the evidence, and the historical differences among cultures and nations, make it very hard to generalize.
 While there are a few national studies of holy well lore and history, mainly concentrating on Ireland and the British Isles, there is a need for more work examining other regions.

 The earliest work specifically devoted to holy wells is Philip Dixon Hardy's Holy Wells of Ireland (1836), a Protestant attack on Catholic observances at Irish wells bearing the names of Christian saints, or otherwise considered sacred.
 By the late 19th century, the term had evolved to its current usage.
 Robert Charles Hope's The Legendary Lore of the Holy Wells of England (1893), the first comprehensive survey of its kind, featured several named wells not dedicated to saints, along with rivers and lakes associated with folklore, as noted in Hope's subtitle.

 Origin and development

-Saint Bernard's well at Stockbridge near Edinburgh in 1800.
+Saint Bernard's well in Stockbridge, Edinburgh in 1800.